rosieboy/dmm-cms/site/content/questions/_index.md

     heading: We believe that our competitive strategy depends on digital.
     question: 1
     text: We believe that our competitive strategy depends on digital.
+  - category: Culture
+    heading: Our board and our C-level executives back our digital strategy.
+    question: 1
+    text: Our board and our C-level executives back our digital strategy.
+  - category: Culture
+    heading: We have the right leaders to execute on our digital strategy day to day.
+    question: 3
+    text: We have the right leaders to execute on our digital strategy day to day.
 ---